ekut-es/hannah/README.md

 ## Software installation

 In the root directory of the project run:

-   git submodule update --init --recursive poetry install
+   git submodule update --init --recursive

+   poetry install

 This creates a virtual environment under ~/.cache/pypoetry/virtualenvs.

 The environment can be activated using:

    poetry shell

+### Installation Tips

+1.) venv location

+poetry installs the dependencies to a virtual environment in ~/.cache/pypoetry/virtualenvs

+You can change the location of this directory using:

+    oetry config virtualenvs.path  <desired virtual environment path>

+Or move it to a subdirectory of the project directory using:

+    poetry config virtualenvs.in-project true

 ## Installing the datasets